dghighfill/flyway-demo/README.md

 In the installation directory there is a flyway.conf file that has all the possible configuration options.
 This demo uses a custom configuration file located at `./conf/flyway.conf` to connect to the MySQL database that we just setup.

-This file stores your connetion string, user_id and password to connect to the database.
+This file stores your connection string, user_id and password to connect to the database.
 You may need to make changes here.

 ## Running Flyway

-This demo has a Windows command file `run_flyway.cmd` that does some of the heavy liftying for you.
+This demo has a Windows command file `run_flyway.cmd` that does some of the heavy lifting for you.
 You will need to review this file and change the `FLYWAY_HOME` to the location of where you unzip Flyway.

 ```
 set FLYWAY_HOME=I:\desktop-setup\test\DevTools\flyway-9.4.0